Steffen911/html-assignments/README.md

 # Hot Topics in Machine Learning Assignments

-This repository contains the assingments for the Hot Topics in Machine Learning course at the University of Mannheim in the fall semester 2017.
+This repository contains the assignments for the course [IE 674 Hot Topics in Machine Learning](http://dws.informatik.uni-mannheim.de/en/teaching/courses-for-master-candidates/ie-674-hot-topics-in-machine-learning/) at the University of Mannheim in the fall semester 2017.

 ## Assignments